wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Create-new-app.md

 -->

 #Create a New App
-You can create an manage your applications on **My Apps** page.
+You can create and manage your applications on **My Apps** page.
 You can always access this page by clicking **My Apps** on the top navigation bar of LUIS web page.
 We are going to create the TravelAgent app and use it as an example application to work on throughout LUIS help topics.

 **To create a new app:**